StepUp Durham Board of Directors

 Jacqueline Britt, NC Mutual Life Insurance Company

-Jacqueline Britt has worked for North Carolina Mutual Life Insurance Company for more than 10 years.
-She currently serves as the Vice President-Controller/Treasurer.
+Jacqueline Britt worked for North Carolina Mutual Life Insurance Company for more than 10 years.
+She served as the Vice President-Controller/Treasurer.
 Jacqueline is certified as a Public Accountant for New York State.
 She received her Bachelor’s Degree in Accounting from Pace University.

 Kyle Cavanaugh, Duke University